danbernstein/data-website/content/post/2018-02-03-bikeshareviz.md

 Future Work:
 Compare across years: As I previously mentioned, it would be great to compare how the network has developed over time by mapping how the most popular routes from each station change as more stations are added and adoption increases.

-Adjust the routing algorithm: The current routing algorithm does not have a good understanding of which roads cyclists are likely to travel as they move between two points; the algorithm looks for the shortest path in road networks.
+Tweak the routing algorithm: The current routing algorithm does not have a good understanding of which roads cyclists are likely to travel as they move between two points; the algorithm looks for the shortest path in road networks.
 The algorithm often maps routes that utilize major roads that lack cyclist infrastructure and likely do not mimic the route that cyclists actually take.
 There are other routing algorithms that produce routes that are more cyclist-friendly based on speed limits and other factors.